 “Turn to hate”: A song about being on the outside of things, an outlaw, a migrant cowboy, a musician constantly tour, wearing a mask or otherwise.
 “Walking out towards the gate.
 You’ll all be stars, now just you wait, done enough to take the bait.
 Don’t let my sorrow turn to hate.”
 It builds from a quiet, almost whispery intro to something of a barn burner, guitars a-flashing, boots a-jumping, and Peck’s by now well-worn vocals warmed up and on a tear.
 He’s trying not to let the isolation get to him but it’s hard.
 He just wants it all to be okay.
 And damned if it doesn’t feel great.

 “Big sky”: It all starts with that big and vaunted guitar again, Peck singing gently against it with the pluck of banjo and the shake of a rattlesnake.
 He is out on the desert plain, alone on his horse, nothing but the wind, the echo, and the huge expanse all around him.
 There’s something menacing about all the quiet, as if his backing band is made up of ghosts, the ghosts of relationships past.
 “Fell in love with a rider, dirt king, black crown.”
 He sings all of this with passion and hurt and a bit of his angsty punk showing.
 Indeed, it doesn’t quite feel like he’s crying in his beer, does it?

-Check back next Thursday for album #1.
+Check back next Tuesday for album #4.
 In the meantime, here are the previous albums in this list: